Non-destructive Depth-Resolved Characterization of Residual Strain Fields in High Electron Mobility Transistors using Differential Aperture X-ray Microscopy: Discussion

 \subsection{Stress Analysis}

-As noted, the most striking difference between the strain fields in the pristine and irradiated samples is the significant reduction of the measured lattice plane spacing along the c-axis after irradiation.
+As mentioned, the most striking difference between the strain fields in the pristine and irradiated samples is the significant reduction of the measured lattice plane spacing along the c-axis after irradiation.
+We note that similar results of decreasing c-axis lattice parameter after $6\times10^5$ rad $\gamma$ TID have been reported by Sharma et al. \cite{sharma2019cumulative}.
 In addition, the location of the largest strain magnitude and sign of stress both shift.
 Critical for the interpretation of the lattice strains reported is recognizing the lattice strains along the c-axis in the GaN layer ($\varepsilon_{zz}^S$ in the sample coordinate system) primarily reflect Poisson contraction or expansion due to transverse strains imposed by the deposited gold layers that comprise the source, gate and drain.
 Therefore, the decrease in lattice plane spacing between the pristine and irradiated specimens can be rationalized as increased expansion in the gold layers above the GaN due to irradiation causing increased tension along $\bm{x}^S$ and contraction along $\bm{z}^S$ (again the c-axis of the GaN is parallel to $\bm{z}^S$).
 This process is illustrated in Fig.~\ref{fig:expan} and is likely driven by an increase in point defect concentration after $\gamma$-irradiation in the GaN-based HEMT~\cite{polyakov2013radiation}.
 When $\gamma$-Rays interact with matter, they primarily interact with electrons and may get absorbed, scattered, or produce electron-positron pairs~\cite{nelson1991gamma}.
 More specifically, when $\gamma$-Rays interact with weakly bound electrons, they lose a portion of their energy to free the electron (Compton electrons) and are then scattered, which in turn can create Frenkel pairs and defect clusters which can migrate, recombine, or form complexes, changing the strain state within the material~\cite{kim2004comparison,hwang2014effect}.

 Beyond the graphical interpretation of the deformation in the GaN layer in Fig.~\ref{fig:expan}, a relatively simple analysis can be performed to estimate the stress $\bm{\sigma}$ in the GaN layer.
 For simplicity, calculations will be performed in the sample coordinate system.
 For analysis, we employ the anisotropic form of Hookes’ Law (matrix Voigt notation) with hexagonal symmetry: